American Revolution: Creating new state constitutions

 The radical provisions of Pennsylvania's constitution lasted 14 years.
 In 1790, conservatives gained power in the state legislature, called a new constitutional convention, and rewrote the constitution.
 The new constitution substantially reduced universal male suffrage, gave the governor veto power and patronage appointment authority, and added an upper house with substantial wealth qualifications to the unicameral legislature.
 Thomas Paine called it a constitution unworthy of America.

-Second Continental Congress

-Pulling Down the Statue of King George III, N.Y.C., depicting American patriots tearing down a statue of King George III in New York City on July 9, 1776, five days after the adoption of the Declaration of Independence.